turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

   - Some commits are pushed directly to the main branch
   - PRs are used inconsistently
   - There is a 50% disparity in project contributions between teammates
-  - There is no README, or README is insufficient
+  - There is no README, or the “boilerplate” README is left in the project.

 ### Comp Recreation

 * **4:**
-  - Additional elements and animations have been added that match the visuals established in the comps.
+  - Additional elements and animations have been added that match the visuals established in the comps, and/or design is responsive across small, medium and large breakpoints.
 * **3:**
   - Application implements all major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment, etc).
   - If additional elements were added, they generally match the visuals established in the comps, but may be slightly awkward.